 Age of Gold – Giant Hosta

 Hosta Age of Gold – Giant – PP30902.
-25″ tall, 58″ spread, near white flowers.
+25″ tall, 58″ spread, near white flowers, part-full shade.
 Golden yellow with an upright spreading habit and large smooth leaves.
 In midsummer, near white tubular flowers appear with a very faint pale lavender central pattern on the interior petals.
 Plant in morning sun or filtered shade for best yellow color.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9

 Part Shade | Full Shade | Shade

 Flowers are nearly white.
 Hostas grow best in moist, well-drained, highly organic soils with a pH between 5.5 and 7.5.
 Sandy loam is better than clay because it provides more aeration for the roots.
 High-filtered or dappled sunlight is necessary for clean, healthy growth.
 Morning sun is tolerable and will help to intensify the leaf colors, but hot afternoon sun is usually deadly to hostas.
 They are most at home in shady, woodland settings and often work well as specimen or edging plants.